DMiller0090/NLPLibrary/README.md

-Word formatting and transormations using OpenNLP
+Word formatting and transormations using OpenNLP.
+Tokenizes strings and applies proper capitilization/formatting based on parts of speech.